-People on the Internet are more or less familiar with the term CAPTCHAs — those annoying images that contain text you have to type in before you can access a website.
-CAPTCHA stands for 'Completely Automated Public Turing test to tell Computers and Humans Apart'.
-The main purpose of CAPTCHA is to prevent automate stuff on internet with bots in other words saying that's a test used in computing to determine whether or not the user is human.
+People on the Internet are more or less familiar with the term CAPTCHAs — those annoying images contain the text you have to type in before accessing a website.
+CAPTCHA stands for Completely Automated Public Turing test to tell Computers and Humans Apart.
+The primary purpose of CAPTCHA is to prevent automated stuff on the internet with bots, saying that's a test used in computing to determine whether or not the user is human.

-If we would like to see picture in computer way, we may use this simple script on this image:
+If we would like to see a picture in computer way, we may use this simple script on this image:

 from PIL import Image im = Image.open("puppy.jpg","r") pix_val = list(im.getdata()) print(pix_val)

-Creating structured model to break CAPTCHA:
+Creating a structured model to break CAPTCHA:

 To use any machine learning system, we need to collect training data.
-To break a CAPTCHA system, we want trained model that works like this:
+To break a CAPTCHA system, we want a trained model that works like this: